 In addition to regular singing teaching, Julia offers and enjoys vocal coaching in a variety of contexts:

-- Choirs – explaining technically how to achieve the sound the conductor is seeking
+- Choirs – working with singers to achieve the sound the conductor is seeking

 - Amateur opera companies – assisting soloists and chorus to produce a healthy sound appropriate to the role/opera/their vocal development